 Following the brutal murder of 8,372 Muslim Bosniaks in Srebrenica within less than two weeks, and the mounting international pressure, Vucic was among those who successfully threatened the international community not to retaliate against Serbia.

-Only 9 days after the horrific genocide, on 20 July 1995, a defiant Vucic told the world:
+While the horrific genocide was on its ninth day, on 20 July 1995, a defiant Vucic told the world:

 “Come and bomb us, kill one Serb and we will kill 100 Muslims.
 And then we will see whether the international community dares to attack Serb positions and treat the Serb people this way.”